Links on Android Authority may earn us a commission. Learn more.

 OnePlus Nord N200

-When OnePlus‘ budget phone — the OnePlus Nord N200 5G — reached T-Mobile and Metro stores earlier this year, it was the carriers’ then-cheapest 5G offering.
-It has since been undercut in price by the T-Mobile Revvl V+5G, which is $40 less.
-Still, OnePlus designed a low-cost phone that brings 5G down to the lowest possible budget segment.
-That’s quite something when you consider 5G used to be reserved for $1,200 flagships as recently as 18 months ago.
+When OnePlus‘ budget phone — the OnePlus Nord N200 5G — reached T-Mobile and Metro stores in 2021, it was the carriers’ then-cheapest 5G offering.
+OnePlus designed a low-cost phone that brings 5G down to the lowest possible budget segment, which at the time was quite the achievement when you consider 5G used to be reserved for flagships costing more than $1,000.
+Now, however, there’s plenty of 5G-ready competition in the budget sphere.

 What you need to know about the OnePlus Nord N200